Home > Description

 The paper should consist of up to 12 pages (including all the illustrations and references) in English.
 Either British or American English should be used consistently throughout the paper.
 Manuscript guidelines and templates as well as instructions on how to submit papers electronically are given below.
 It is absolutely essential that the accepted papers papers submitted for print are based on the provided templates.
 Accepted papers which fail to satisfy the requirements or which cannot be processed unchanged will not be possible to publish.
 However, for the review process, the papers in PDF can be submitted.See here for the deadline for paper submission.

 - Give unique names to your main file and all the included files.
 Use the Author's initials or other unique text strings to form your names.
-For example, the paper by Mary Brown and John Smith entitled On some invariant properties of the Brown-Smith transform could have the main file named MB-JS_Props_BS_Transform_main.tex and the two included figures could have the names MB-JS_Props_BS_Transform_fig01.ps and MB-JS_Props_BS_Transform_fig02.ps.
+For example, the paper by Mary Brown and John Smith entitled On some invariant properties of the Brown-Smith transform could have the main file named MB-JS_Props_BS_Transform_main.tex and the two included figures could have the names MB-JS_Props_BS_Transform_fig01.eps and MB-JS_Props_BS_Transform_fig02.eps.

 - Give unique names to the labels, including the labels for literature references, figures, equations, sections etc. Use the same rules to form the labels as in the previous point, so that they are unique not only within your paper, but also in the whole volume.

 - For including graphics in the paper use the graphicx package.
-Use the EPS format for your graphic files wherever possible.
+Use the EPS format or the PDF format, only with lossless compression, if any, for your graphic files wherever possible.

 - Pay attention to that the text width is fixed to 120 mm.
 Do not exceed the width of 120 mm for any object like graphics or tables.